Cay-Zhang/SwiftSpeech/README.md

 .onCancelRecording(sendSessionTo: Subject)
 ```

-The third kind might be useful if you prefer a reactive programming style.
+The third group might be useful if you prefer a reactive programming style.
 The only new argument here is a `Combine.Subject` (e.g. `CurrentValueSubject` and `PassthroughSubject`) and the modifier will send the corresponding `SwiftSpeech.Session` to the `Subject` after a recording is started/stopped/cancelled.

 ## SwiftSpeech.Session
 ### Inside SwiftSpeech's Session Handler